auth0/docs/articles/quickstart/backend/php/interactive.md

 Use the interactive selector to create a new Auth0 application or select an existing application that represents the project you want to integrate.
 Every application in Auth0 is assigned an alphanumeric, unique client ID that your application code uses to call Auth0 APIs through the SDK.

-Any settings you configure using this quickstart automatically updates for your application in the <a href="${manage_url}/#/" target="_blank">Dashboard</a>, which is where you can manage your applications in the future.
+Any settings you configure using this quickstart automatically updates for your application in the <a href="${manage_url}/#/" target="_blank" rel="noreferrer">Dashboard</a>, which is where you can manage your applications in the future.

 If you would rather explore a complete configuration, you can view a sample application instead.

 ### Configure an API

-Similarly, you need to create a new Auth0 API or use an existing API that represents the project you're integrating from the <a href="${manage_url}/#/" target="_blank">Dashboard</a>.
+Similarly, you need to create a new Auth0 API or use an existing API that represents the project you're integrating from the <a href="${manage_url}/#/" target="_blank" rel="noreferrer">Dashboard</a>.
 Choose a unique identifier for the API and make a note of it.
 You need that identifier to configure your application below.

 ## Install the Auth0 PHP SDK {{{ data-action=code data-code="index.php" }}}

-Auth0 provides a <a href="https://github.com/auth0/auth0-PHP" target="_blank">PHP SDK</a> (Auth0-PHP) to simplify the process of implementing Auth0 authentication and authorization in PHP apps.
+Auth0 provides a <a href="https://github.com/auth0/auth0-PHP" target="_blank" rel="noreferrer">PHP SDK</a> (Auth0-PHP) to simplify the process of implementing Auth0 authentication and authorization in PHP apps.

-The Auth0 PHP SDK requires <a href="https://www.php-fig.org/psr/psr-17/" target="_blank">PSR-17</a> and <a href="https://www.php-fig.org/psr/psr-18/" target="_blank">PSR-18</a> installed, compatible HTTP libraries for managing network requests.
+The Auth0 PHP SDK requires <a href="https://www.php-fig.org/psr/psr-17/" target="_blank" rel="noreferrer">PSR-17</a> and <a href="https://www.php-fig.org/psr/psr-18/" target="_blank" rel="noreferrer">PSR-18</a> installed, compatible HTTP libraries for managing network requests.
 If you don't have libraries available, you can install reliable choices by running the following commands in your terminal:

 ```bash
 cd <your-project-directory>